 Cardiac Surgery Status in Ghana

 There is a single center in Accra.
 The National Cardiothoracic Center is performing a small number of cases each year (approximately 100, mostly valves).
-Accra cannot do more than a small volume of cases due to varying types of restrictions, and some of these are fee-paying private cases.
+Accra cannot do more than a small volume of cases due to varying types of restrictions, and these are fee-paying private cases.
 The Komfo Anokye Teaching Hospital (KATH) in Kumasi serves a regionally more deprived population and will help meet the volume of cases needing to be done.
-It has already received assistance from major centers including the Mayo Clinic, led by Dr. Lewis Roberts, and the Boston Children’s Hospital.

-The team will then quickly prepare the OR and ICU to prepare for two weeks of cases.
 CardioStart will work with the local team to further establish cardiac surgery at the hospital and help set the necessary benchmarks for the hospital to become a regional tertiary referral center.
-As part of this mission, the team will be assisting development with more complex procedures; help evolve the rhythm of regular operating; monitor progress and continue providing ongoing physician and nurse cardiology/surgical medical education.
+As part of this mission, the team will help evolve the rhythm of regular operating, monitor progress and continue providing ongoing physician and nurse cardiology/surgical medical education.

 Cases will further prepare the entire program with nursing, biomedical, perfusion, ICU equipment and teaching.
-The cases will be chosen according to the discretion of the cardiologists and heart surgeons, in collaboration with the Ghana team and will likely be adult congenital presentations or valvular pathology.
-There is not currently a catheter suite, but pacemaker implantations assistance will be offered and performed during this time period.
+The cases will be chosen according to the discretion of the cardiologists and heart surgeons, in collaboration with the local team.
+Rheumatic valvular pathology is a very common etiology.

 Recommended Cardiac surgery team requirements: